 Another thing to consider is if your yard is suitable for a pool.
 Different soil conditions and other ground factors can present unique building concerns.
 Also, a high-water table can significantly increase the construction costs of a pool.
 Sometimes a site also won’t work because of inaccessibility issues.
 Heavy machinery generally needs an eight-foot-wide path to get to the site and dig hole for the pool.

 The location of the pool is another big aspect to consider.
 Zoning and building laws for your property may affect the layout and size of where your pool can go.
 Many cities require fencing around a pool, and water runoff must also be considered.
 Utilities such as gas and electric may also affect a pool’s location.
 Maximizing sun while minimizing wind exposure is another factor to think about when choosing the location.
 Something else to be considered is how the pool will be viewed from the rest of the house when it is not in use.
 Many factors will go into the decision of where the pool should be located.
+Consult solar electricians prior to the beginning of works.

 Specific features and other backyard amenities should be considered before you build a pool.
 Lighting and type of cover are some things that need to be thought of.
 Also, plan so that you may add to your ideal poolscape.
 If the budget doesn’t allow for things like a pool house, outdoor kitchen, firepit, or gazebo, they can be added later without tearing up a good chunk of your existing poolscape.